The History of Barcelona

 Before this, Barcelona was allying itself with France until a Spanish offensive brought the city back under Spanish control.
 Political relations with Madrid remained difficult, and so Barcelona took the side with the French Habsburgs against Bourbon Felipe V during the War of the Spanish Succession.
 The French Habsburgs are recorded as being the largest and most potent royal house of the Holy Roman Empire.
 This power dates from an Early Modern Period until the First World War.

 Barcelona history is very complex.
 Barcelona was under siege during the war, but this ended after 13 months on 11th September 1714.
 It is celebrated today as Catalonia’s National Day.
 On his victory, Felipe V immediately revoked all Catalonia’s privileges when he took power.
-The Generalitat was dissolved and use of the Catalan language was banned although as we know it survived to this day.
+The Generalitat was dissolved and the use of the Catalan language was banned although as we know it survived to this day.

 Economic recovery began slowly towards the end of the 18th Century, this is thanks to the city’s natural position as a premier Mediterranean port.